Schumaker Pond

 Schumaker Pond is a 35-acre pond created by damming Beaverdam Creek, in Wicomico County, Maryland.
 The pond is owned by the City of Salisbury and is on the eastern end of the Salisbury City Park.
 The maximum water depth is 5 feet near the dam, in the old creek channel.
-In the 1950s-60s Schumaker Pond was popular for swimming, but swimming has since been banned due to the large quantities of E-Coli bacteria in the water.
-Today, the pond is often used for fishing.
+In the 1950s and 1960s, Schumaker Pond was popular for swimming, but swimming has since been banned due to the large quantities of E. coli bacteria in the water.
+Since then, the pond is often used for fishing.